D-C2211/mealserver/README.md

 - Images and videos for many recipes
 - Free API access for basic features

-This MCP server provides a convenient interface to TheMealDB's API through Claude, allowing you to search for and retrieve meal information using natural language.
+This MCP server provides a convenient interface to TheMealDB's API through Claude, Clide, or similar AI clients, allowing you to search for and retrieve meal information using natural language.

 ## Features